A widescreen look at fathers and daughtersWritten by Subby Szterszky

 The third and most problematic father-daughter pairing in Ant-Man and the Wasp is between the film’s ostensible villain, Ava Starr, and her surrogate father, Bill Foster, a former colleague of Hank Pym.
 Ava is an orphan who lost her parents in an accident, once again involving the Quantum Realm.
 The accident gave her amazing powers to become invisible and intangible, like a ghost.
 But the effect has also left her in chronic pain and is slowly killing her.
 After the accident, Bill took her in and raised her as his own, teaching her to control her abilities and manage her pain, and working to find a cure for her condition.

 Ava is not evil, in fact she’s a fairly empathetic young woman, but her situation has made her angry and desperate.
-Learning that Janet van Dyne is still alive in the Quantum Realm, she gets Bill to construct a device that will siphon quantum energy from Janet to Ava, thereby curing her.
+Learning that Janet van Dyne is still alive in the Quantum Realm, she gets Bill to construct a device that will siphon energy from Janet to Ava, thereby curing her.
 Bill discovers this will kill Janet, but Ava no longer cares.
-When Bill tries to stop her, she savagely tosses him aside and proceeds with the plan.
+When Bill tries to stop her, she tosses him aside and proceeds with the plan.